|Like the artwork? Want a copy? Email me|

 When the headliners come on stage, they go down a storm.
 This is their crowd, and, at last, everybody shuts up during the songs, listens appreciatively, and applauds in all the right places.
 But, you know, this just isn’t right.
 You would have thought the band’s crowd would have wanted to see the acts the band had brought onto their own hometown bill.

 I’ve lost count of the number of times I’ve seen decent acts struggle against yakking, bellowing airheads.
-Every musician I've talked to greets it with weary resignation.
+Every musician I talk to greets it with weary resignation.

 After all, if the gig is amplified and you want to have a conversation… well, you’re going to have to shout, aren’t you?